Organic form drawings: a surreal art collection

 I originally got the idea for Organic Form Drawings by seeing the work of Dr. Immy Smith, a UK-based neuroscientist-turned-artist.
 She had been creating what she called “semi-automatic” drawings with pencils of various color.
 She took scrap paper or pieces of carding and drew detailed, abstract, biologic-looking shapes while letting her mind wander.

-“Organic form” is a broad term used to describe something irregular, asymmetrical, or naturally occurring.
-These forms contrast from others that are geometric, structured, or mechanical.
+“Organic drawing” is a broad term used to describe a drawing that depicts an irregular, asymmetrical, or naturally-occurring shape.
+These drawings contrast from others that are geometric, structured, or mechanical.

-I like to think of organic forms as sitting right in between abstract art and surrealism.
+I like to think of organic drawings as sitting right in between abstract art and surrealism.

 About the organic form drawing series